iobis/pacman-final-training/README.md

 Apply filters to only see detections with higher confidence levels or risk score.
 For example, [this](https://portal.pacman.obis.org/?area=&confidence=medium&risk_level=medium&status=unreviewed&status=plausible&status=confirmed&status=rejected&taxon_name=&taxon=) only shows detections with medium confidence or above and medium risk or above.
 For molecular observations, `medium` confidence means sufficient reads, high percent identity with a reference sequence, and few alternative identifications. `Medium` risk or above means that the species is a known introduced species in the region.
 If the species is known to have impacts, this will result in a `high` risk score.

 A few examples:

-:warning: To do: show reads etc on detection detail.

 - [Detection of Phaeostachys spinifera](https://portal.pacman.obis.org/detection/17171/)
   - `Low` confidence score because there are just 8 reads, and 5 possible identifications.